JJ/raku-ukr-mod-data/README.md

 ## Installing

+This repo uses Raku as well as Python for performing the whole downloading/scraping workflow.
+You will need a reasonably recent version of both to work.
+Additionally, install `poetry` globally.

-Clone this repo or install via `zef` (when I upload it to the ecosystem , shortly).
+When that's done, clone this repo or install via `zef` (when I upload it to the ecosystem , shortly).
 If you want to run it directly from here, run

 ```shell